-- Engaging in bullying that encourages a student to commit or attempt to commit suicide. - Inciting violence against a student through group bullying. - Releasing or threatening to release intimate visual material of a minor or of a student who is 18 years of age or older without the student's consent. - Involvement in a public-school fraternity, sorority, or secret society, or gang including participating as a member or pledge, or soliciting another person to become a pledge or member of a public-school fraternity, sorority, secret society, or gang.
-(See glossary.) - Involvement in criminal street gang activity.
-(See glossary.) - Any criminal mischief, including a felony. - Assault (no bodily injury) with threat of imminent bodily injury. - Assault by offensive or provocative physical contact.
+- Engaging in bullying that encourages a student to die by suicide. - Inciting violence against a student through group bullying. - Releasing or threatening to release intimate visual material of a minor or of a student who is 18 years of age or older without the student's consent. - Involvement in a public school fraternity, sorority, or secret society, or gang including participating as a member or pledge, or soliciting another person to become a pledge or member of a public school fraternity, sorority, secret society, or gang. [see Glossary] - Involvement in criminal street gang activity. [see Glossary] - Any criminal mischief, including a felony. - Assault (no bodily injury) with threat of imminent bodily injury. - Assault by offensive or provocative physical contact. - Engages in conduct that contains the elements of the offense of disruptive activities under Education Code 37.123